How does KUB prepare for storms?

 How does KUB’s Vegetation Management help with storm response?

-KUB can be considered to always be preparing for storms through its Vegetation Management program.
+KUB is always preparing for storms through its Vegetation Management program.
 KUB maintains more than 5,000 miles of overhead electric lines, and prunes vegetation along those lines every four to five years.
 Trees and tree limbs account for the majority of power outages during storms, and trimming these away from electric lines helps keep the number of outages down during storm events.

-What if I see downed power lines or trees with power lines touching them?
+What if a customers sees downed power lines or trees with power lines touching them?

 Stay away from downed power lines and trees with power lines touching them.
 No one should go near downed lines.
 Trees and limbs on the ground may be in contact with energized lines and should also be avoided.
-If you see downed lines, note the location and call KUB immediately at 865-524-2911 .
+If a customer sees downed lines, note the location and call KUB immediately at 865-524-2911 .

 What is Estimated Restoration Time (ERT)?

-An estimated service restoration time is an estimate for which service will be restored.
+An Estimated Sestoration Time (ERT) is an estimate for when service will be restored.
 The ERT represents the best information available at the time.
 Actual restoration times may vary.
 Changes in weather and road conditions, as well as the extent of the damage will impact when the service is actually restored.

-Why do I need to report my power outage?
-Doesn’t KUB already know my power is out?
+Why do customers need to report power outages?
+Doesn’t KUB already know if the power is out?

-If your home is equipped with an advanced meter, KUB will already know your power is out.
-However, not all homes are equipped with advanced meters, and the more reports we receive about an outage, the better we can identify the cause of the outage and the impact on our customers.
-Additionally, you may have information that may help KUB more quickly identify the problem in your area, such as being able to see a tree on the line, that you want to share with KUB.These details help us to develop a restoration plan to quickly get your power restored.
-For more information on Advanced Metering and Grid Modernization, click here.
+If a customer's home is equipped with an advanced meter, KUB will already know if the power is out.
+However, not all homes are equipped with advanced meters, and the more reports KUB receives about an outage, the better it can identify the cause of the outage and the impact on customers.
+Additionally, customers may have information that may help KUB more quickly identify the problem in the area, such as being able to see a tree on the line, that customers will want to share with KUB.These details help develop a restoration plan to quickly get power restored.

 To avoid disturbing customers during the night, KUB does not respond to isolated advanced meter power outage alerts between 9 p.m. and 6 a.m unless the customer calls.
 Instead, KUB will respond after 6 a.m. the next morning.
 Note: This only applies to isolated outages, not storm-related outages.
-If you want power restored before 6 a.m., please call KUB at 524-2911.
+If a customers wants power restored before 6 a.m., please call KUB at 865-524-2911.

-Your neighbor may be on a different supply line or there may be damage to just a section of a line supplying your immediate area.
+Some houses may be on a different supply line or there may be damage to just a section of a line supplying a smaller area.
 The cause of the outage may be isolated to one fuse, one transformer or a group of transformers.
-Also, the problem may be on the service line connected to your home.
-If all of your surrounding neighbors’ lights are on and you are still without power, check your breaker box for a tripped circuit or blown fuse.
-If that does not appear to be the case, then please call us to report your outage at 1-800-250-8068 or 865-524-2911.
-You can also report your outage online.
+Also, the problem may be on the service line connected to a home.
+If all of the surrounding neighbors’ lights are on and a customer is still without power, they should check their breaker box for a tripped circuit or blown fuse.
+If that does not appear to be the case, then please call KUB to report an outage at 1-800-250-8068 or 865-524-2911.
+Customers can also report an outage online.

 Why does KUB not reimburse customers for food during an outage event?

-Is there anything I can do to help prevent my food from going bad during an outage event?
+Is there anything customers can do to help prevent food from going bad during an outage event?

-Keep your refrigerator and freezer doors closed as much as possible to maintain the cold temperature.
+Customers should keep their refrigerator and freezer doors closed as much as possible to maintain the cold temperature.
 A refrigerator will keep food cold for about 4 hours if it is unopened.
-If you keep freezer doors closed, it will keep the temperature for approximately 48 hours if it is full; 24 hours if it is half full.
+Freezers will keep the temperature for approximately 48 hours if it is full; 24 hours if it is half full.
 Dry or block ice will keep a refrigerator as cold as possible if the power is going to be out for an extended amount of time.
-For more information, visit www.fda.gov.
+Visit the FDA's website for more information on food safety.

 What should customers with medical conditions do during an outage?